ovh/docs/pages/platform/data-processing/faq/guide.en-gb.md

 We have pricing per GB of RAM and per vCore.

-Example : you launch a job with 16vCores and 67GB RAM.
+Example: you launch a job with 16vCores and 67GB RAM.
 You job will last 1 hours and 20 minutes

-You will pay :
+You will have to pay:
 <br>0,xxx euros x vCOREs x 80 minutes
 <br>0,yyy euros x GB OF RAM x 80 minutes
-<br>if used by the customer (not mandatory) : Object storage prices
+<br>if used by the customer (not mandatory): Object storage prices

 ### What is included in the Data processing offer?